Just getting started with your home renovation project.

 Alkyd gel medium and alkyd butter are other common thickeners for oil paints.
 These substances can achieve different finishes, textures, and effects depending on how they are applied.

 For example, if you want to create a more textured look, you can use an alkyd gel medium to build up layers of paint.
+Alternatively, if you want a smoother finish, you can use alkyd butter to thin out the paint and achieve a more even coating.

 2- Latex Paint